fairdataihub/SODA-for-SPARC-Docs/docs/soda-features/upload-dataset/step-2.md

 - You are uploading a dataset for the first time
 - You want to keep this data separate from any existing datasets
-- You are starting fresh with a new SDS-compliant dataset

 **What you'll do:**